zzxwill/oss/intl.en-US/API Reference/Object operations/AppendObject.md

 An object created with the AppendObject operation is an appendable object, and an object uploaded with the PutObject operation is a normal object.

+**Note:** You cannot use KMS to encrypt appendable objects on the server by specifying CMK IDs for them.

 ## Request syntax {#section_n23_kpw_bz .section}

 ```